alberlab/IGM-Plus/README.md

 ------------
 If you use genome structures generated using this platform OR you use the platform to generate your own structure, please consider citing our work

- Boninsegna, L., Yildirim, A., Polles, G. et al. Integrative genome modeling platform reveals essentiality of rare contact events in 3D genome organizations.
-Nat Methods 19, 938–949 (2022). https://doi.org/10.1038/s41592-022-01527-x.
+ Boninsegna, L., Yildirim, A., Polles, G., Zhan, Y., Quinodoz, SA., Finn, EH., Guttman, M., Zhou, XJ., Alber, F. [Integrative genome modeling platform reveals essentiality of rare contact events in 3D genome organizations.](https://doi.org/10.1038/s41592-022-01527-x) Nat Methods 19, 938–949 (2022)

 Notes
 --------